The Blonde Carmen

-The Blonde Carmen (Die blonde Carmen) is a 1935 German musical comedy film directed by Victor Janson and starring Mártha Eggerth, Wolfgang Liebeneiner, and Ida Wüst.
+The Blonde Carmen (Die blonde Carmen) is a 1935 German musical comedy film directed by Victor Janson and starring Martha Eggerth, Wolfgang Liebeneiner, and Ida Wüst.
 It is part of the tradition of operetta films.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Wilhelm Depenau and Erich Zander.
 It was distributed by Rota-Film, a subsidiary of the large Tobis Film concern.

 Synopsis

 A Hungarian opera star from Budapest decides to take a holiday in the Bavarian Alps.
 While there she pretends to be a simple peasant girl.